joinpursuit/Pursuit-Core-iOS/lessons/unit4/NSKeyedArchiver.md

 ##
 ## Exercises

-Use the Pixabay API to search for and favorit photos
+Use the Pixabay API to search for and favorite photos
 **Endpoint:** ```https://pixabay.com/api/?key={YOUR API KEY GOES HERE}&q=```
 If you don't have a Pixabay API key, you can sign up here: https://pixabay.com/en/service/about/api/